MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportRule.md

 ### -Quarantine
 This parameter specifies an action or part of an action for the rule.

-This action is available only on Edge Transport servers in on-premises Exchange.
+In on-premises Exchange, this action is available only on Edge Transport servers.

 The Quarantine parameter specifies an action that quarantines messages.